Printing Tips

 No Printer?
 No Problem!

-These days you can print things of just about anywhere.
+These days, you can print things just about anywhere.

 The first place you might want to try is your local library.
 These days most local libraries have printers that can be used by anyone with a library card.
 Usually they charge anywhere from 1¢ to 10¢ per page.

-You can also see if there are any local print shops like FedEx Kinko’s (currently called FedEx Office) or a locally owned print shop.
+You can also check for local print shops like The UPS Store or FedEx Office or a locally owned print shop.
 If you don’t know if you have a print shop nearby try looking in your local phone book under “Copying & Duplicating Services” or “Print Shop.”
-You can also do a local Google map search for “Print Shop”.
+You can also perform a local Google Maps search for “Print Shop”.

 Already Have a Printer

-The first thing you need to decide is if you want to print the whole manual out or just the pages you need.
-It’s a lot easier to print just the pages you need, and you can always go back to print more.
+First, decide whether you want to print the entire manual or just the pages you need.
+It's often more convenient to print only the pages you need, and you can always print additional pages later.

 Printing Just the Pages You Need